 More pistols are found, I believe, in the original flin lock condition than is the case in Kentucky rifles of the same period.
-This is perhaps because they were used lee as a game getter than was the case of a rifle.
-The rifle was indispensable for procurement of game for the table, an for the safety of the carrier.
+This is perhaps because they were used leas a game getter than was the case of a rifle.
+The rifle was indispensable for procurement of game for the table, and for the safety of the carrier.
 A pistol, as stated before, was only a protective arm for close range.
-Further, an earl lack of appreciation of these arms made them disappea We are grateful for the few that survived.
+Further, an earlack of appreciation of these arms made them disappeas We are grateful for the few that survived.

-In studying many Kentucky rifles and pistols that an scattered in the various collections of the country, I hav come to the conclusion that the flintlock pistol is foun in a ratio of one flintlock pistol to every 250 flintlock rifle This is following an original mathematical pattern, b cause there were always fewer pistols made than rifles s the ratio existence generally follows in that pattern.
+In studying many Kentucky rifles and pistols that as scattered in the various collections of the country, I have come to the conclusion that the flintlock pistol is found in a ratio of one flintlock pistol to every 250 flintlock rifle.
+This is following an original mathematical pattern, be cause there were always fewer pistols made than rifles at the ratio existence generally follows in that pattern.

 I would like to issue a word of caution to those collecto who would be disposed to go out and buy any pistol the is stocked in curly maple and having a lion face or a do face butt cap as being a distinctly American arm.
 The cor ments that I have made may be disproved by tomorrow research, and this is as it should be.
-However, it is my ear est desire to point out to collectors that because of the great smiliarities between the American pistol of th period and its European counterparts, one cannot catalo them as all American or as being all European.
-Mar European pistols, having this type of hardware, we imported or brought into this country by the early settler They became broken in use and were taken to local gu smiths to be restocked, or a new lock fitted.
+However, it is my ear: est desire to point out to collectors that because of th great smiliarities between the American pistol of th period and its European counterparts, one cannot catalo them as all American or as being all European.
+Mar European pistols, having this type of hardware, we imported or brought into this country by the early settler They became broken in use and were taken to local gu: smiths to be restocked, or a new lock fitted.
 Therefor many a European pistol, no doubt, has been rebuilt in th colonies of American woods, and this requires extrem caution in cataloging pistols of a certain type of hardwar as being American.

-Particularly is this true of pistols in the early period The author has bought, and studied, and discarded man pistols, whose hardware and general style was so close to the English or French, that only the analysis of the woo by an expert could identify the origin of the pistol.
+Particularly is this true of pistols in the early period.
+The author has bought, and studied, and discarded mar pistols, whose hardware and general style was so close the English or French, that only the analysis of the wood by an expert could identify the origin of the pistol.

-Therefore, I have felt sure that a pistol of this early pe iod was definitely American only when by research, I door mented the name of the maker found on the barrel, or there were any identifications or initials or names of th owner on the thumbplate or on the side plate.
-I realiz that not every collector of these early period America pistols is equipped with time and patience or with avai able research material to prove a pistol American.
-There fore, it is my fond hope that we can continue the research that we have done on these pistols, and in years to comaccumulate more documented proof of American pisto than we have at the moment.
-Until that time, please proceed with caution.
+Therefore, I have felt sure that a pistol of this early period was definitely American only when by research, I documented the name of the maker found on the barrel, or there were any identifications or initials or names of the owner on the thumbplate or on the side plate.
+I realize that not every collector of these early period American pistols is equipped with time and patience or with available research material to prove a pistol American.
+Therefore, it is my fond hope that we can continue the research that we have done on these pistols, and in years to commaccumulate more documented proof of American piston than we have at the moment.
+Until that time, please preced with caution.

-I hope younger generations will continue this researce on pistols now, before these records are lost to us forever and documentation impossible.
-"It is later than yo think."
+I hope younger generations will continue this research on pistols now, before these records are lost to us forever and documentation impossible.
+"It is later than you think."